Yorkshire coast fishery: Detailed history of ports

 In 1530, Robin Hood's Bay was referred to as a "Fisher townlet of twenty boats".
 At that time, it was known to be an important fishing location, with some attaching a greater importance to Robin Hood's Bay than Whitby during the 16th century.
 Records show that the catch landed at Robin Hood's Bay during these times was larger than at Whitby or Scarborough.
 Smuggling overtook fishing as the main industry in the village by the 18th century; this has been attributed to its relative isolation as it was surrounded on three sides by marshy moorland.
-Even so, in 1816, Whitby had nine fishermen and three fishmongers, Scarborough had three large fishing boats, whereas Robin Hoods Bay had 35 cables and over 130 fishermen.
+Even so, in 1816, Whitby had nine fishermen and three fishmongers, Scarborough had three large fishing boats, whereas Robin Hood's Bay had 35 cables and over 130 fishermen.